 The First Flush Diverter captures and diverts the first few litres of rainwater that wash off from your roof and gutters, preventing it from entering your water tank.
 Those first few litres of water are often contaminated, by dust (especially if you live in a windy area), airborne pollutants (if you live near an airport or factories), animal fecal matter (mostly from bird droppings) and leaf debris.
 Click here to see Recommended First Flush Diverters.

 How does the system work?

 The water container of a First Flush Rainwater Diverter is a vertical PVC pipe with a 80mm or 110mm diameter.
 Inside this pipe is a ball system - a flotation ball that floats on top of the water.
 When the water level rises through the vertical pipe and reaches the top, the ball floats at the surface of the water and closes the pipe hermetically, directing the water overflow into your rainwater tank.
-At the bottom of the First Flush Diverter, the end cap is fitted with a ball valve (or similar) to empty the contaminated water after the rain.
+At the bottom of the Diverter, the end cap is fitted with a ball valve (or similar) to empty the contaminated water after the rain.

 What are the benefits of a First Flush Diverter?

-By filling up your tank with cleaner water, the First Flush Diverter will help you:
+By filling up your tank with cleaner water, the First Flush system will help you: